self-control

 The internal supply

-In Psalm 119,11 the psalmist elaborates: “I keep your word in my heart, lest I sin against you.”
-God's word must be in our hearts.
-It is not enough to save it in a notebook or in a computer program.
+In Psalm 119,11 The psalmist elaborates on this: “I have hidden your word in my heart, that I might not sin against you.”
+God’s word must be anchored in our hearts.
+It is not enough to store it in a laptop or a computer program.
 It must be within us.
-The word "keep" was used when treasures or supplies were hidden or kept separate in order to be prepared for future emergencies.
-We store God's written Word by engaging in what may sound odd to modern ears—biblical meditation.
-Meditation is contemplating, pondering, listening, assimilating, and mentally replaying passages of Scripture much like a dog gnaws a bone.
-Meditation enables us to keep God's Word where it has the greatest impact on our lives—in our hearts (Proverbs 4,23).
-Disregarding the Bible allows old patterns of wrong thinking and destructive uncontrolled habits to regain authority over them.
-When we fill and nourish our minds with Scripture and let it take root in our hearts, God's Word becomes a part of us and it shows naturally in our utterances and actions.
+The word “hide” was used when treasures or provisions were hidden or kept separately to be prepared for future emergencies.
+We store God’s written word by practicing something that may sound strange to modern ears—biblical meditation.
+Meditation is pondering, reflecting, listening, internalizing, and repeatedly letting Bible passages run through our minds, much like a dog gnawing on a bone.
+Meditation empowers us to keep God’s word where it has the greatest impact on our lives—in our hearts.
+(Spr 4,23)Those who disregard the Bible allow old patterns of wrong thinking and destructive, uncontrolled habits to regain control.
+When we fill and nourish our minds with Scripture and let it take root in our hearts, God's Word becomes a part of us, and this is naturally reflected in our words and actions.

-In Ephesians 6,17 Paul compares God's word with a sword: "Take the sword of the spirit, which is the word of God".
-Paul was probably thinking of the soldiers' short sword, which they always carried on their men, ready to use at any time.
-The Holy Spirit helps us to remember scriptures vividly (John 14,26) by reaching into the supply of verses that we keep in our hearts through meditation and he helps us in emergencies by flashing a word in our mind or reminding us in a supernatural way of a verse or a promise.
+In Epheser 6,17 Paul compares God's word to a sword: "Take the sword of the Spirit, which is the word of God."
+Paul was probably thinking of the short sword soldiers carried at all times, ready to use it.
+The Holy Spirit helps us to vividly remember scriptures.
+(Joh 14,26), by reaching into the store of verses that we keep in our hearts through meditation, and he helps us in times of need by flashing a word into our thoughts or reminding us supernaturally of a verse or a promise.

 God has created us with a variety of temperaments, emotions and desires.
 These must all be brought under control or they will eventually dominate us.
 Self-restraint is compared to a conductor of a symphony orchestra.
 Under the baton of a conductor, a large number of talented musicians can play the right notes at the right time with the right volume on their instruments so that everything sounds just right.
 Likewise, our desires and our desires are justified.
 Self-control is the staff of the Holy Spirit in our hearts, under whose capable direction everything stays in the right place and is invoked at the right time.
 To be self-controlled is to be guided by the Holy Spirit.